Jiangmen Guangdong, China Travel Guide

 Before buying souvenirs, consider if they are genuinely local and support artisans.
 This makes certain your purchase has a positive economic effect.

-Engage respectfully with local traditions and people.
+Engage respectfully with local culture and people.

 Practice politeness, patience, and respect in your interactions with local people.